-The Detroit River is laden.
+The Detroit River deserves to be capitalized.

 I can say without any hyperbole that migrating birds in the Detroit river circa the early nineteen seventies were dying by the thousands in massive oil slicks, and live fish sightings were as probable as the Tigers winning the World Series.

-So yes, the Detroit River is laden.
+So yes, the Detroit River is probably still a bit upset.